lit/lit.dev/packages/lit-dev-content/site/docs/v1/lit-html/styling-templates.md

 ### Polyfilled shadow DOM: ShadyDOM and ShadyCSS

-If you're using shadow DOM, you'll probably need to use polyfills to support older browsers that don't implement shadow DOM natively.
-[ShadyDOM](https://github.com/webcomponents/shadydom) and [ShadyCSS](https://github.com/webcomponents/shadycss) are polyfills, or shims, that emulate shadow DOM isolation and style scoping.
+If you're using shadow DOM, you'll probably need to use polyfills to support older browsers that don't implement shadow DOM natively. <a href="https://github.com/webcomponents/shadydom" target="_blank" rel="noopener">ShadyDOM</a> and <a href="https://github.com/webcomponents/shadycss" target="_blank" rel="noopener">ShadyCSS</a> are polyfills, or shims, that emulate shadow DOM isolation and style scoping.

 The lit-html `shady-render` module provides necessary integration with the shady CSS shim.
 If you're writing your own custom element base class that uses lit-html and shadow DOM, you'll need to use `shady-render` and also take some steps on your own.

-The [ShadyCSS README](https://github.com/webcomponents/shadycss#usage) provides some directions for using shady CSS.
+The <a href="https://github.com/webcomponents/shadycss#usage" target="_blank" rel="noopener">ShadyCSS README</a> provides some directions for using shady CSS.
 When using it with `lit-html`:

 *   Import `render` and `TemplateResult` from the `shady-render` library.
 *   You **don't** need to call `ShadyCSS.prepareTemplate`.
 Instead pass the scope name as a render option.
 For custom elements, use the element name as a scope name.
 For example: